You are here

 - Focus on students' use of the past simple and make a note of any problems or mistakes.
 As students ask you for help with vocabulary and phrases write these up on the board in your vocabulary section.

-- Bring students back together after about 10 minutes and go through any difficulties that you picked up with the use and form of the past simple during monitoring.
+- Bring students back together after about ten minutes and go through any difficulties that you picked up with the use and form of the past simple during monitoring.

 - Change students into new groups and tell them to ask their questions and this time to write down the answers.
-As in step 2 you can monitor and write up the vocabulary that students need.
+Again you can monitor and write up the vocabulary that students need.

 - At this stage students return to the group in which they wrote their questions and compare the answers they received.
 After a few minutes the teacher can go over any further past simple matters that came up during monitoring.